onethawt/idaplugins-list/README.md

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.

 * [NES Loader](https://github.com/patois/nesldr): Nintendo Entertainment System (NES) ROM loader module for IDA Pro.

+* [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python librairies used to unpack and analysis NSIS installer's data.
+It also feature an IDA plugin used to disassembly the NSIS Script of an installer.

 * [Optimice](https://code.google.com/p/optimice/): This plugin enables you to remove some common obfuscations and rewrite code to a new segment.
 Currently supported optimizations are: Dead code removal, JMP merging, JCC opaque predicate removal, Pattern based deobfuscations